swimlane/angular-data-table/README.md

 It was engineered from its conception to handle thousands of rows without sacrificing performance.
 It was built for modern browsers using _ES6, CSS3 and HTML5_ and only supports [Evergreen Browsers](http://eisenbergeffect.bluespire.com/evergreen-browsers/) and >= 1.4.x Angular.

-Sadly, this project is **not Angular2 upgrade compatible**...but we are in the progress of building a [angular2-data-table](https://github.com/swimlane/angular2-data-table) successor.
-Stay tuned for more info!
+Sadly, this project is **not Angular2 upgrade compatible**.
+Fortunately, we have authored [angular2-data-table](https://github.com/swimlane/angular2-data-table) which is the successor to this project. **We are going to slowly be transitioning this project maintenance mode**.
+We will continue to provide feedback to the community and accept PRs but we won't be doing any major new development.

 See live demos [here]( http://swimlane.github.io/angular-data-table/).